How you can get free ice cream as new ice cream and dessert parlour opens in city centre

 And bosses at the new venue will be giving out free samples of ice cream in the street near the shop in the coming weeks following its opening this month.

-Creams, on Devonshire Street, has opened up in the former Sa-Kis clothing shop, which has been vacant for some time, with some work on its signage still continuing.
+Creams, on Division Street, has opened up in the former Sa-Kis clothing shop, which has been vacant for some time, with some work on its signage still continuing.

 Manager Reece Smillie, who also runs the chain’s Doncaster franchise, said they had opened up at the start of last week selling desserts, and were part of a large franchise chain with over 100 sites across the country.